A must see

 What we say:

-Located some 13km from Champasak, UNESCO World Heritage listed Wat Phu is one of the most impressive Khmer temples outside of Cambodia.
+Located some 10 kilometres from Champasak, UNESCO World Heritage-listed Wat Phu is one of the most impressive Khmer temples outside of Cambodia.

 The site draws on an axis from the summit of Phu Kao (the mountain it backs onto) down to the bank of the Mekong and comprises a collection of temples, shrines and waterworks.
 As with the majority of Khmer temples, Wat Phu is orientated to the east and including its barays the entire complex stretches for over one kilometre from the spring at the base of Phu Kao.

 Upon entering the site from the ticket office, you'll pass down what was once a causeway flanked by two barays.
-After this there are two pavillions, most often referred to as the Men's and the Women's Pavilions -- it's thought that these were worshipping halls -- one for women one for men -- though the verdict isn't in.
-While the roofs are gone, the buildings themselves remain in fine condition.
-Behind the Women's Pavillion sits the Nandi Pavillion -- it was from here that the Royal Road once commenced for the long trek to Angkor Wat.
+After this there are two pavilions, most often referred to as the Men's and the Women's Pavilions -- it's thought that these were worshipping halls -- one for women, one for men -- though the final verdict isn't in.
+While the roofs are gone, the buildings themselves remain in fine condition and restoration work is being conducted in conjunction with archaeologists from around the world.
+Behind the Women's Pavilion sits the Nandi Pavilion -- it was from here that the Royal Road once commenced for the long trek to Angkor Wat.
 Nandi was the mount of the Hindu god Shiva.

-Beyond this central sanctuary, there's a number of oddities including a crocodile rock and an elephant rock -- both are very popular attractions.
+Beyond this central sanctuary are a number of oddities, including a crocodile rock and an elephant rock -- both are very popular attractions, particularly with locals.

-A particularly good time to visit is in April and May when the frangipanis are in full bloom, making the site particularly photogenic.
+A particularly good time to visit is in April and May, when the frangipanis are in full bloom, making the site very photogenic.

-How to get there: Wat Phu is located 13km southwest of Champasak along a sealed road and takes 15-20 minutes to reach by Tuk tuk.
-Average sort of visiting time would be two hours so if you are planning on spending the day there, warn your driver beforehand.
-If you don't want to hire a tuk tuk very occasional buses may pass this way but you may have a long wait.
-If cycling, the road from Champasak is fairly straight, bumpy and devoid of any shade so don't forget your hat, though there are plenty of shops along the way selling drinks etc.
+How to get there: Wat Phu is located 10 kilometres southwest of Champasak along a sealed road and takes 15 to 20 minutes to reach by tuk tuk.
+Most people would be happy spending two hours on site, which gives enough time to make the tiring climb to the top of the hill where most of the interesting features are.
+If cycling, the road from Champasak is fairly straight, bumpy and devoid of any shade so don't forget your hat, though there are plenty of shops along the way selling drinks.
+Morning is the best time to visit light-wise, particularly for photographs, while in the evening the sun disappears behind the mountain by about 17:00.

 Read 1 opinions from Travelfish readers